Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 Obtaining a quiver presentation of a finite dimensional algebra is a crucial step in order to be able to apply the apparatus developed by modern representation theorists.

-In~\cite[Theorem~3.10]{oldpaper}, the authors showed that for any acyclic quiver $Q$, there is a left regular band monoid $B_Q$ with $\Bbbk B_Q\cong \Bbbk Q$ for any field $\Bbbk$; in other words, the representation theory of acyclic quivers is a special case of the representation theory of left regular bands!
+In~\cite[Theorem~3.10]{oldpaper}, the authors showed that for any acyclic quiver $Q$, there is a left regular band monoid $B_Q$ with $\Bbbk B_Q\cong \Bbbk Q$ for any field $\Bbbk$; in other words, the representation theory of acyclic quivers (i.e., split (basic) hereditary algebras) is a special case of the representation theory of left regular bands!